Shitalpande/Customer-Behavior-Analysis/README.md

 - Certain products perform better with discounts, while others do not require them

 - Specific age groups and shipping preferences drive higher sales

+---

+### 📌 Conclusion

+This project demonstrates a complete data analytics lifecycle, combining Python, SQL, and Power BI to transform raw data into actionable business insights.
+It highlights strong analytical thinking, technical skills, and the ability to communicate results effectively.